Plein Air Painting in Varanasi, India with Lori Putnam

 February 1–8, 2019

 This workshop will include lectures and demonstrations; individual painting time; personalized instruction; and group discussions aimed to promote your progress.
 While demonstrations and advice on technique will be geared toward oil painters, artists who are more comfortable working in other mediums are welcome.
-Plein air experience strongly recommended.
+Some plein air experience and a lightweight plein air easel that you have used in the past are strongly recommended.

 Standard Rate: $1985.00 per person (double occupancy)